benzookapi/shopify-barebone-app-sample/docs/14-bulkoperation.md

 The sample downloads use `.jsonl` filenames so that they remain selectable by the uploader's file filter.

+### Staged JSONL security

+This sample calls [`stagedUploadsCreate`](https://shopify.dev/docs/api/admin-graphql/unstable/mutations/stagedUploadsCreate) with `resource: BULK_MUTATION_VARIABLES`.
+Shopify returns a storage endpoint and signed multipart form parameters, and the app must POST those parameters together with the JSONL file.
+For this resource type, the staged object uses `acl: private`, and both `url` and `resourceUrl` can be the storage bucket root rather than an object download URL.
+The returned `key` is the private object's path, which the app passes as `stagedUploadPath` to the authenticated [`bulkOperationRunMutation`](https://shopify.dev/docs/api/admin-graphql/unstable/mutations/bulkOperationRunMutation).
+Neither the bucket-root `resourceUrl` nor the `key` is a public download URL, and a direct unauthenticated GET doesn't retrieve the JSONL object.

+The signed POST parameters, including `policy` and `x-goog-signature`, temporarily authorize an upload to the specified private path and should not be logged in production.
+Bulk-operation output is different: `BulkOperation.url` and `partialDataUrl` are temporary downloadable URLs.
+Treat an output URL as a bearer URL, meaning anyone who obtains the valid URL can retrieve its file without additional app authentication.
+Download sensitive output server-side, don't expose its URL unnecessarily, and apply appropriate access controls and retention policies when the JSONL contains protected customer or order data.

 ### Product creation format

 Select **Create products** and upload `sample.jsonl`.
 Each JSONL line is one native variables object for one [`productCreate`](https://shopify.dev/docs/api/admin-graphql/unstable/mutations/productCreate) invocation, so one line represents one product: